 I seek the fire.
 As the autumn sets in, as the winter approaches, I seek the warmth of the flames.
-As the pressures of my day to day life intensify around me, I look for the strength that the comes from facing a fear, from challenging a foe, from overcoming an obstacle.
+As the pressures of my day to day life intensify around me, I look for the strength that the comes from facing a fear, from overcoming an obstacle.
 I seek the fire.
-Continue reading
+Continue reading “fire”

 I remove myself.
 I set myself apart and I seek sanctuary.
 For three precious days, I remove myself to the peace and flow of a community whose days follow a simpler and more peaceful pattern than is my normal pace.
 I give myself the gift of time and I walk the line of the river.
 I follow the light.